weaverryan/sfContentFilterPlugin/README.markdown

  * class

    This is the class that will perform the filtering.
-This class will extend `sfContentFilter`.
+This class will extend `sfContentFilterAbstract`.
 Read below for more information on creating custom filters.

  * cache